amakvana/EzYuzu/README.md

 Requires the latest [Microsoft .NET Framework](https://go.microsoft.com/fwlink/?linkid=2088631)

 ## Installation
+Extract the entire contents of the EzYuzu.zip file into a folder and run EzYuzu.exe

 EzYuzu is 100% portable - it can be run from any location.

 EzYuzu requires Administrator privileges to ensure Dependencies can be installed.